kalilistic/klondike/README.md

 * Track your DPS and other key combat stats.
 * Easily see your contribution with the damage% bar.
-* View additional stats by hovering over a party member.
+* View additional stats by clicking on a party member.
 * Make the overlay your own with many customization settings.
 * Collapse the overlay to save screen real estate when not in combat.
 * Support for English, French, German, Japanese, Chinese, and Korean.